philippinespire/pire_ssl_data_processing/README.md

 Thus, you should also seach for phylogenies especific to your group.
 If these are not available, use Betancur

-Once your list is ready, create a file.
+Once your list is ready, create a file in your `probe_design` dir.
 Example for Sgr:
 ```sh
 nano closest_relative_genomes_Spratelloides_gracilis.txt